Jaguar XK 150 3.4 Litre DHC, 1960 | Under option

 Jaguar XK 150 3.4 Litre DHC, year 1960.
 Chassis number: S83870X DN, engine number: V7464 X. Matching numbers and colours.
 A Heritage certificate to confirm this is present.
 Colour dark blue (Cotswold Blue) with a red leather interior and red carpet.
 Black mohair hood and hood-cover.
 This fantastic Jaguar XK 150 DHC was sold new in the USA.
 The automobile was imported to the Netherlands in the year 1993.
 In the Netherlands the Jaguar was extensively and body-off restored to perfection by a specialist firm.
 A photo report of the restoration is present.
 This fine Jaguar XK is in superb top condition and the car drives perfectly!
 The car features OVERDRIVE, chrome wire wheels, a period radio and Lucas spot-lamps at the front.
 This is a very desirable Jaguar XK 150 Drop Head Coupe (DHC) in top condition!

-This Jaguar is for sale at Altena Classic Service.
+This Jaguar is UNDER OPTION at Altena Classic Service.

 The XK 150 replaced the Jaguar XK 140 in 1957.
 The undercarriage of the XK 150 was for the greater part equal to the XK 140’s, but its bodywork was new and broader.
 Though its design was again very refined, it was somewhat less dynamic as compared with the XK 120 and XK 140.
 The bodywork was less sleek and the design of the characteristic wing lines was now less markedly sloping.
 The increased width of the bodywork resulted in a wider grille which, in line with the best Jaguar’s tradition, was delicately integrated in its design.
 The XK 150 was the first of XK series with an unbroken panoramic windscreen.